Tired, Overworked Drivers

 Tractor Trailers

-Tractor trailers are a type of 18-wheeler that have a cab designed to pull an enclosed trailer with cargo; their blind spots are notoriously large.
+Tractor trailers are types of 18-wheelers that have a cab designed to pull an enclosed trailer with cargo; their blind spots are notoriously large.

 Flatbed Trucks

-A semi-truck with an open flatbed trailer rather than an enclosed box, this truck is most commonly used for oddly shaped cargo— anything from vehicles to construction materials.
+A flatbed is a semi-truck with an open trailer rather than an enclosed box.
+This truck is most commonly used for oddly shaped cargo — anything from vehicles to construction materials.

 Garbage, Dump, and Utility Trucks